JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 Wednesday 29th: My tree is not a tree, help!

-8:00 - 8:50: *Lecture Nicola, M: Nidia:* Recombination and Reassortment
+8:00 - 8:50: *Lecture Nicola, M: Nídia:* Recombination and Reassortment
                 Slides: link here

 9:05 - 10:30: *Tutorial Nicola:* Bacter and CoalRe